 Frequently Asked Questions

-If you do not an answer to your question in this FAQ, please contact us
+If you do not have an answer to your question in this FAQ, please contact us

 For more information on which stores do not accept our barcode and which require verification reports, please see Barcode Acceptance.

 Our barcodes are currently being used in the following countries worldwide: Australia, Bahrain, Belgium, Brazil, Cambodia, Cameroon, Canada, Channel Islands, China, Cook Islands, Curacao, Cyprus, Denmark, Dominican Republic, East Timor, England, Fiji, Finland, France, Germany, Ghana, Greece, Hong Kong, India, Ireland, Israel, Italy, Jamaica, Japan, Jersey, Kiribati, Kuwait, Lebanon, Lithuania, Malaysia, Malta, Mauritius, Mexico, Mozambique, Netherlands, New Caledonia, New Zealand, Nigeria, Norway, Papua New Guinea, Portugal, Rarotonga, Rwanda, Singapore, Scotland, Slovakia, Slovenia, South Africa, South Korea, Spain, Sultanate of Oman, Suriname, Switzerland, Taiwan, Thailand, Tonga, UAE, Uganda, UK, USA, Vanuatu, Nigeria, Wales, Zambia

 This list is increasing constantly so please let us know if your country is not on the list and we will check if it is a recent addition.
 Or, you could be the first.

 2. No Ongoing fees – our barcodes are sold for a one-off cost so you only pay once

 3. Barcode Images Provided – we also provide high resolution (600 dpi) barcode images in 4 different formats (Bitmap, eps, Tiff, Jpeg, and PDF) for your convenience